jimnaylor/me/README.md

 ---

 ### **NaylorMade, LLC** — Founder & Principal
+*B2B — Product & Martech Advisory*
 > **Advising and building at the intersection of product, data, and storytelling — helping emerging ventures find product-market fit and operational scale.**

 - Serve as **advisor and fractional product leader** for early-stage startups, guiding product-market fit, roadmap strategy, and go-to-market readiness.
-- Provide consulting on **product discipline, data hygiene, and martech architecture**, embedding CDP frameworks and attribution models for scalable growth.
+- Provide consulting on **product discipline, data hygiene, and CDP architecture**, embedding frameworks and attribution models for scalable growth.
 - Founded **eFleckt** under the NaylorMade umbrella — a voice-first memoir app leveraging LLMs, emotion mapping, and Flutter-based design.
-- Developed repeatable **product ops playbooks** covering intake, prioritization, and LOE-to-ROI frameworks used by multiple client organizations.
+- Developed repeatable **product-ops playbooks** covering intake, prioritization, and LOE-to-ROI frameworks used by multiple client organizations.
-- Offer **hands-on product and design mentorship**, supporting founders and teams in defining mission, metrics, and execution rhythms.
-- Clients Included: [Jerry](https://jerry.ai/), [DrTalks](https://www.DrTalks.com), [SuperMoney](https://www.supermoney.com/), and others!
+- Partnered with clients including [Jerry](https://jerry.ai/), [DrTalks](https://www.DrTalks.com), and [SuperMoney](https://www.supermoney.com/) to deliver scalable product strategies and data-driven systems.

 ---

 ## 🧪 Projects

-### **eFleckt** — Voice-First Memoir App
+### **eFleckt** — Voice-First Memoir App  (in early Alpha as of 10/2025)
+*B2C — Consumer AI App*
 [www.eFleckt.com](https://www.efleckt.com)
 A personal storytelling platform that transforms your spoken memories into emotionally intelligent narratives using voice, AI, and data visualization.